wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ### Cancel the Appointment `/cancelAppointment`

 Let's create the `/cancelAppointment` endpoint handling the POST verb.
-This endpoint will manage the process of canceling the appointment slots from the database by using a numeric code provided by the user that they received upon scheduling their appointment.
+This endpoint will manage the process of canceling the appointment slots from the database by using a code provided by the user that they received upon scheduling their appointment.

 ```javascript
 app.post('/cancelAppointment', async (request, response) => {